-Why I have concluded that Jesus returns only once and that when He does that everyone will see Him.
+Why I believe Jesus returns only once and when He does that everyone will see Him.

 By Dick Lentz

 (All Scriptures cited come from the NIV2011 version of the Bible)

 I’ve always been intrigued by the various views regarding the end times.
 At one point I held to the one that Christians will someday be whisked into the sky during an event called the Rapture and that what follows will be a seven-year period of tribulation for those left behind.
 But over the years as I’ve studied what Scripture actually has to say about the end times, I’ve concluded that Christians will for the most part not be spared from the troubles the Bible says will characterize the end times and that will occur before Jesus returns.
 I also believe that Jesus will return only once, that when He does that it will be visible to everyone, and that what follows will result in immediate and dire consequences for those unprepared.

 I will not be able to explain in one article how I came to this conclusion.
 What I intend to do in this and subsequent ones is to note some of the passages that affected my viewpoint regarding the end times and how I understand them now.
 I am going to begin with Jesus’ discourse regarding the end times in Matthew 24:1-30 and its parallel account in Luke 21:5-28.

 Where it took place and what Jesus’ disciples wanted to know

 Among the first things one should note when discussing Matthew 24:1-30 and Luke 21:5-28 is are the event recorded took place and what concerns Jesus’ disciples may have had at that time.

 1 Jesus left the temple and was walking away when his disciples came up to him to call his attention to its buildings.
 2 “Do you see all these things?” he asked.
 “Truly I tell you, not one stone here will be left on another; every one will be thrown down.”